 - Medical Attention – First and foremost, you must make sure you have your injury looked at by a medical professional.
 You may have needed an ambulance following your accident if your injury was severe and so your injury will have already been assessed, but if not, be sure to seek medical attention for a proper diagnosis and to receive appropriate treatment if needed.
 Apart from being an important thing to do for the sake of your health, getting a proper diagnosis and having a medical report documenting it will provide proof of your injury and its severity.

-- Photos – If possible, take photos of where you accident and injury occurred.
+- Photos – If possible, take photos of where your accident and injury occurred.
 If your accident was due to faulty equipment or loose matting, take a photo as this can be evidence of negligence.
-Also take photos of your injury as visual proof of your pain and suffering you have endured.
+Also, take photos of your injury as visual proof of your pain and suffering you have endured.

 - Do not admit fault – It is important in cases such as these not to admit fault on your part as this will undermine your case and suggest that your accident was due to your own negligence.